Rowena-h/MiscGenomicsTools/README.md

 ataaagctcggctaa-----------------------tggac??????????
 ```

-### Print length of all sequences in a fasta file.
+### Print length of each sequence in a fasta file.
 ```
 awk '/^>/ {
   if (seqlen){print seqlen}; print ;seqlen=0;next;